bookofproofs/bookofproofs.github.io/_sources/history/20th-century/van-kampen.md

 **Egbert van Kampen** was a Belgian mathematician who made important contributions to topology and algebra.

 ### Mathematical Profile (Excerpt):
-* Egbert's father was employed as an accountant, working at the Minnerva car factory in Antwerp.
 * After the war ended they moved again, this time to The Hague where Egbert attended Eerste Christelijke school.
 * Following his graduation from school, van Kampen entered the University of Leiden.
 * In 1927 he travelled to Göttingen where he met van der Waerden who was undertaking research there for his habilitation.